Sriharsha-Thokala/New-York-Housing-Analysis/README.md

 # New-York-Housing-Analysis
-Excel Project 📁 Project Overview This Excel project is a comprehensive New York housing dashboard that provides insights and helps the New York Housing brokers and also the intersted buyers tp find their ideal home.
+Excel Project 📁 Project Overview This Excel project is a comprehensive New York housing dashboard that provides insights to New York Housing brokers and also the intersted buyers to find their ideal home.

 🛠 It visualizes three critical performance metrics: